Promotion

 A friend on your course, or someone who is familiar with your subject area, is an obvious first person to ask, and they’ll no doubt provide some invaluable feedback.
 You could, of course, offer your own proofreading services in exchange!
 But there’s really no substitute for having a professional, academic proofreader look over your work.
 After putting all those months of work into your thesis, you deserve the best possible grade.

 And who better to help you achieve this than someone who has been in your shoes, produced excellent-quality postgraduate work of their own at world-leading universities, and proofread tens of thousands of words of academic content?
-The expert proofreaders and editors at Oxbridge Editing won’t just fix your typos but will ensure you have every opportunity to present your arguments in the best possible light, by ensuring your work is perfectly structured, formatted and presented.
+The expert proofreaders and editors at Oxbridge Editing won’t just fix your typos but will ensure you have every opportunity to present your arguments in the best possible light, by ensuring your dissertation is edited to the highest standards, perfectly structured, formatted and presented.